xoldyckk/jbook-initial/README.md

 This won't work without node.js installed on your systems.

-To start the app type in your terminal :- "npx xoldyckk-jbook serve"
+To start the app type in your terminal type this and press enter :- "npx xoldyckk-jbook serve"

 In your browser open up the following URL :- http://localhost:4005